-The Information sources available to support the discoversy, development and effective use of medical information is numerous, varied and rapidly changing.
+The Information sources available to support the discoversy, development and effective use of medicines are numerous, varied and rapidly changing.

 - To make no attempt at an exhaustive listing of useful resource. - A general overview of the kinds of resources available, with some examples.